Skip to main content

 After the breathing portion, there is time for integration—lying still, journaling, or gentle movement.
 This is an important part of the process, allowing the body and mind to integrate the experience.

 Note: Breathwork is contraindicated for certain conditions including pregnancy, cardiovascular issues, and some psychiatric conditions.
-Please consult with a facilitator before attending.
+Please contact us before attending if you have any health concerns.

 Frequently asked questions